Hokage - Shadow of Fire Directed by Shinya Tsukamoto

 “…zombies because they are powerless, they walk in pain and dejection.
 They lose their bowels, their guts, their intestines; legs and arms are cleanly amputated and abandoned while what remains of the body continues to fight.
 Not even leeches and worms prevent the desire to save oneself.
 Despite the predicted death, the suffering, the malnutrition, there is even something more threatening that scares them."
 (2)

-Added to this is a malnourished, dirty boy who no longer has a family and lives by robbing around.
+The last is a malnourished, ragged boy, orphaned, scraping by theft.
 He has also stolen a gun and walks with the weapon, although he is not aware of its usefulness.

-Soldier and child feel a sense of optimism as they attach themselves to the woman.
-A spirit of survival comes to him.
-Incredibly, the hope comes from the black market.
-He is frequented by a crowd, including many miserable people looking for food and by profiteers capable of selling at very high prices, selfishly disinterested in the surrounding poverty.
+The soldier and the child feel a sense of optimism by attaching themselves to the woman.
+A spirit of survival comes over them.
+Incredibly, the hope is in the black market.
+It is frequented by a crowd, among whom many miserable people are looking for food and profiteers capable of selling at very high prices, selfishly ignoring the surrounding poverty.

 Shinya Tsukamoto got the idea for the film from a real black market: